openenergymonitor/emontx4/docs/heatpumpmonitor.md

 We can see that at 23, 32 & 40 L/min the output voltage is higher than the 0-1.024V range of the analog input on the emonTx4.
 We therefore need to scale this voltage down to better fit the emonTx4 input voltage range.
 This can be done with a simple voltage divider.

-In the example pictured below I have choosen a voltage divider with equall values for both top and bottom resistors, 100k each.
+In the example pictured below I have choosen a voltage divider with equal values for both top and bottom resistors, 100k each.
 This halves the voltage seen at the emonTx4 analog input pin.
 1.61V will now become 0.8V and the maximum measurable flow rate is just over 50L/min.

 Different voltage divider values can be choosen to best fit the range of flow rates expected.